-- Place your bunny into the tray and use your hand or the wet towel to wipe around your bunnies bottom.
+- Place your rabbit into the tray and use your hand or the wet towel to wipe around your rabbit’s bottom.
 Keep doing this until clean

-- Once clean, lift your bunny out onto a dry towel and dry them as much as you can.
+- Once clean, lift your rabbit out onto a dry towel and dry them as much as you can.
 Use tissue paper to absorb the water from the fur also

-- You need to get your bunnies as dry as possible to stop their skin from chafing.
-Use a hairdryer, set on low, if your bunny is ok with them.
+- You need to get your rabbit as dry as possible to stop their skin from chafing.
+Use a hairdryer set on low if your rabbit doesn’t get spooked by it.

-PLEASE NOTE: Don’t ever bath bunnies like you would a dog & never ever place a bunny into cold water – they can die of shock.
+PLEASE NOTE: Don’t ever bath rabbits like you would a dog & never ever place a rabbit in cold water – they can die of shock.

-*To see how to bath a rabbit watch this brilliant video
+*To see how to clean a rabbit watch this brilliant video